PascaleStark/RecipeManager/README.md

 # Setup

-- In your command line, cd into the desired directory and then clone the project
+- From the command line, clone the project.

-`git clone git@github.com:PascaleStark/RecipeManager.git`

 - To download all dependencies required for this project use `npm install`.
 This will download all dependencies that are included in the `package.json`file.